Esri/esri-leaflet/CONTRIBUTING.md

 If you'd like to build the Esri Leaflet website locally, make sure you have the [Grunt CLI](http://gruntjs.com/getting-started) installed.

-### Linting
+### Linting and Code Formatting

-Please make sure your changes pass JS Hint.
+Please make sure your changes pass ESLint and Prettier.
 This will help make sure code is consistent throughout Esri Leaflet.
-After installing the node dependencies for this project you can run `npm run lint` so that `semistandard` can make sure all is well.
+To check this, run `npm run lint` which will check both.
+Other helpful commands:

+- `npm run lint` - tests code for ESLint and Prettier
+- `npm run eslint` - tests code for ESLint
+- `npm run eslintfix` - fixes ESLint errors
+- `npm run prettier` - tests code for Prettier
+- `npm run prettierfix` - fixes Prettier errors

 ### Testing